revaturelabs/interviewquestions/InterviewSpecificQuestions/CoreJava/JUnit.md

 ---

-7. Define JUnit in today’s context of evolving technologies?
+7.Define JUnit in today’s context of evolving technologies?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)

 <details> <summary> <b> Show Answer </b> </summary>
 <blockquote>

-JUnit is extensively used by developers to carry out unit testing in Java.
-Moreover, it is also being used to speed up the application based on Java.
-It is important to note that by taking into account the source code, the application can efficiently be sped up.
+JUnit is extensively used by developers to carry out unit testing in Java.Moreover, it is also being used to speed up the application based on Java.It is important to note that by taking into account the source code, the application can efficiently be sped up.

 </blockquote>
 </details>

 ---

-8. When are the unit tests about JUnit written in Developmental Cycle?
+8.When are the unit tests about JUnit written in Developmental Cycle?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)

 <details> <summary> <b> Show Answer </b> </summary>
 <blockquote>

-The unit tests are written before the development of the application.
-It is so because writing the check before coding, assists the coders to write error-free codes which further boosts the viability of the form.
+The unit tests are written before the development of the application.It is so because writing the check before coding, assists the coders to write error-free codes which further boosts the viability of the form.

 </blockquote>
 </details>

 ---

-9. Shed light on the variety of JUnit classes and make a proper list of them?
+9.Shed light on the variety of JUnit classes and make a proper list of them?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)

 <details> <summary> <b> Show Answer </b> </summary>
 <blockquote>

-The JUnit classes are essential classes that are usually utilized in testing and writing the JUnits.
-Here is the list of the critical JUnit test classes.
+The JUnit classes are essential classes that are usually utilized in testing and writing the JUnits.Here is the list of the critical JUnit test classes.

 - `Test Suite`: It is also known as a composition of various tests
 - `Assert`: It is a set of assertive procedures used to design an application
 - `Test Result`: It is associated with the collection of results while executing a test case
-- `Test Case`: It is that kind of a JUnit class that is related to various fixtures.
-It also can run on a variety of tests.
+- `Test Case`: It is that kind of a JUnit class that is related to various fixtures.It also can run on a variety of tests.

 </blockquote>
 </details>

 ---

-10. What are the tools with the help of which JUnit can be easily integrated?
+10.What are the tools with the help of which JUnit can be easily integrated?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)

 <details> <summary> <b> Show Answer </b> </summary>
 <blockquote>

-There are mainly three types of tools that play a pivotal role in the integration of JUnit.
-We can use either of them to facilitate the process.
-They are as follows:
+There are mainly three types of tools that play a pivotal role in the integration of JUnit.We can use either of them to facilitate the process.They are as follows:

 - Maven (One of the Build Tools)
-- IDE (e.g. Eclipse, STS, IntelliJ)
+- IDE (e.g.Eclipse, STS, IntelliJ)
 - Gradle (One of the Build Tools)

 </blockquote>